B-Eells/Cyclistic-Case-Study/README.md

 Annual members and Casual riders have a very similar breakdown of rideable_type usage.
 For both groups, 50% of their rides were on electric bikes, about 2-4% on electric scooters, and about 46-48% on classic bikes.

 ### Summary
-The story behind the data is that annual members use the bike share mostly for transportation in urban areas on weekdays, with Chicago Union Station being the most popular hub.
-Casual riders on the other hand primarily use the bikes for pleasure and sightseeing near coastal attractions and along the shoreline.
-Casual members' favorite days to ride are Saturdays and Sundays, but weekdays should not be dismissed because they also have significant ridership.
+The story behind the data is that annual members use the Cyclistic bikes mostly for commuting in urban areas on weekdays, with usage peaks during 8:00am and 5:00pm (rush hours) and Chicago Union Station being the most popular hub.
+Casual riders on the other hand, primarily use the bikes for pleasure and sightseeing near coastal attractions and along the shoreline.
+Casual riders' favorite days to ride are Saturdays and Sundays, but weekdays should not be dismissed because they also have significant casual ridership.
+Casual ridership builds hourly during the day and has a single peak at 5:00pm, then drops off hourly until about 2:00am.

 To target our marketing most effectively, I think it's important to understand certain casual rider preferences even though they are similar to that of annual members.
 Most riding for both groups occurs during the warmer months of May-October, and usage is highest in the late afternoon/early evenings.
 Also, both groups have almost an equal preference for electric bikes and classic bikes, but ridership of electric scooters is very low at 2-4%.
-So ad content and/or imagery should definitely focus on bikes of both types.
+So ad content and/or imagery should focus on both types of bikes.